True story: I tell people I’m a self-proclaimed dessert connoisseur. But something few people know about me is that I was also born in Germany.

 Lebkuchen, a type of gingerbread, takes a few different forms.

-When exploring German Christmas markets, you’ve likely seen Lebkuchenherzen (“Lebkuchen Hearts”), which are a hard form of gingerbread shaped like hearts (obviously) and decorated with icing.
+When exploring German Christmas markets, you’ve likely seen Lebkuchenherzen (“Lebkuchen Hearts”), which are a hard form of gingerbread-shaped hearts (obviously) decorated with icing.

 Likewise, you’ve probably also seen Lebkuchenhaus (“Lebkuchen House”) a number of times too.